Milstein-type Schemes for Hyperbolic SPDEs: Preliminaries

-Common choices of schemes with their respective approximation orders of the semigroup $(S(t))_{t \ge 0}$ generated by $-A$ include:
+Common choices of schemes approximating the semigroup $S$ generated by $-A$ with their respective approximation orders include (cf.\ Corollary 4.4 in \cite{Kovacs07} with $q=1$ for IE and $q=2$ for CN):

-\begin{itemize} \item exponential Euler (EXE): $R_h = S(h)$, any order $\alpha >0$ on $X$; \item implicit Euler (IE): $R_h = (1+hA)^{-1}$, order $\alpha \in (0,1]$ on $\dom(A^{2\alpha})$; \item Crank--Nicolson (CN): $R_h = (2-hA)(2+hA)^{-1}$, order $\alpha \in (0,2]$ on $\dom(A^{3\alpha/2})$ provided that $(S(t))_{t \ge 0}$ is contractive. \end{itemize}
+\begin{itemize} \item exponential Euler (EXE): $R_h = S(h)$, any order $\alpha >0$ on $X$; \item implicit Euler (IE): $R_h = (1+hA)^{-1}$, order $\alpha \in (0,1]$ on $\dom(A^{2\alpha})$; \item Crank--Nicolson (CN): $R_h = (2-hA)(2+hA)^{-1}$, order $\alpha \in (0,2]$ on $\dom(A^{3\alpha/2})$ provided that $S$ is contractive. \end{itemize}

-An essential assumption in our hyperbolic setting consists of contractivity of the semigroup and the approximating scheme.
-For EXE, contractivity of the scheme clearly is equivalent to that of the semigroup.
-The latter two examples IE and CN are instances of \emph{rational schemes}, which are schemes $R$ that are induced by a rational function $r\colon \C\to\C\cup \{\infty\}$ via $R_h=r(h\cdot(-A))$ for all sufficiently small $h>0$.
+An essential assumption in our hyperbolic setting consists of contractivity of the semigroup and of the scheme approximating it.
+For EXE, contractivity of the scheme clearly is equivalent to contractivity of the semigroup.
+Both IE and CN are instances of \emph{rational schemes}, which are schemes $R$ that are induced by a rational function $r\colon \C\to\C\cup \{\infty\}$ via $R_h=r(h\cdot(-A))$ for all sufficiently small $h>0$.
 This definition uses the bounded $H^\infty$-calculus of $A$ as the negative generator of a $C_0$-contraction semigroup to define $R_h$.
-Under additional assumptions on $r$ on the open left half-plane $\C_-$, contractivity of the scheme is recovered as a consequence of \cite[Thm.~10.2.24]{AnalysisBanachSpacesII}, which is essential in our hyperbolic setting.
+Under additional assumptions on $r$ on the open left half-plane $\C_-$, contractivity of the scheme $R$ is recovered as a consequence of \cite[Thm.~10.2.24]{AnalysisBanachSpacesII}.